xinranliueva/xinranliueva.github.io/_pages/about.md

 ### News

+  - [11/07/2025]
+     Our paper "[Policy Search, Retrieval, and Composition via Task Similarity in Collaborative Agentic Systems](https://arxiv.org/pdf/2506.05577)" got accepted at AAAI 2026!
-  - [06/05/2025]
+  - [09/19/2025]
-     Our latest preprint "[Collaborative Learning in Agentic Systems: A Collective AI is Greater Than the Sum of Its Parts](https://arxiv.org/abs/2506.05577)" is available on arxiv.
+     Our latest preprint "[EMPEROR: Efficient Moment-Preserving Representation of Distributions](https://arxiv.org/pdf/2509.16379)" is available on arxiv.
   - [06/02/2025]
      The preprint "[Constrained Sliced Wasserstein Embedding](https://arxiv.org/abs/2506.02203)" is available on arxiv.
   - [04/29/2025]